 At the moment we have to contend with burning and looting in Tottenham, Croydon, Sutton and Colliers Wood, which is only two miles from where I live.
 I was in one of the sports shops in Colliers Wood a week ago that was looted and burned on Sunday night.
 That is a chilling thought.

 Police cells are full throughout London.
 Magistrates Courts are working twenty fours a day.
 Although London was reasonably quiet last night, Birmingham and Liverpool were alight again.
-When is it going to stop and what can we do about it?
+When is it going to stop?